Code-Institute-Submissions/alex-1134-recipes_MayResub/README.md

 ## Cook Book
 The application is a website with recipes where users, after creating an account and logging in, can add their own recipes to the website.
 They can also alter and / or delete their recipes.
 Any unlogged user has access to the recipes (read only).

-You can view the deployed game [here]
+You can view the deployed website [here](https://recipes-1134.herokuapp.com/)

 ## User Experience(UX)